 Neuro-SysMed is the first research centre of excellence for clinical treatment in Norway.
 This is a new initiative from the Research Council of Norway, that is clinical medicine’s parallel to Norwegian Centres of Excellence that usually have more basic research approach.
 The centre aims to use a systems medicine approach on accumulating data from clinical trials to identify accurate markers for early diagnosis and sub-classification of diseases, predict prognosis and treatment response.

-Neuro-SysMed will focus on four diseases; multiple sclerosis (MS), Parkinson’s disease (PD), amyotrophic lateral sclerosis (ALS), and dementia.
+Neuro-SysMed focuses on four diseases; multiple sclerosis (MS), Parkinson’s disease (PD), amyotrophic lateral sclerosis (ALS), and dementia.

 MS is an inflammatory disease of the central nervous system (CNS), typically affecting young adults that usually can be treated by therapies by anti-inflammatory mechanism of action.
 Neuro-SysMed aims to further improve treatment strategies of existing therapies and develop new ones – especially for those with progressive disease courses with very limited available therapy options.